shallomkanyori/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type prints the type of the file /tmp/iamafile 13-symboli_link creates a symbolic link to /bin/ls named __ls__ 14-copy_html copies all the HTML files from the current working directory to the parent of the working directory, but only those that did not exist in the parent of the working directory or were newer versions of those in the parent of the working directory
+100-lets_move moves files beginning with an uppercase letter to the directory /tmp/u